-In addition, another account, default, is available on the switch for default settings only; this account cannot be used to log into the switch.
+In addition to the admin account, another account, default, is available on the switch for default settings only; this account cannot be used to log into the switch.
 It is used to store and modify default settings for new users.